Intelligence Dashboards

 <Step title="Add a model viewer">

 Drag a **Model Viewer** widget from the left sidebar onto the canvas.
-Select a
+Select a project and model

 </Step>